TadayoshiCarvajal/PomodorrosCLI/pomcli/manual/README.md

 `tag` : str - the distinct and optional alias for this `Pomodorro`.

-`goal` : str - a strings that describes what the user wants to accomplish with this `Pomodorro`.
+`goal` : str - a string that describes what the user wants to accomplish with this `Pomodorro`.

 > `Note`: the following examples assume that the user has a `Pomodorro` with the `tag` *PomodorroTag*.
 Alternatively, the `Pomodorro ID` can be used in place of the `tag`.

 > `Note`: `pom` serves as an alias to the `Pomodorro` object.
-The following example utilize this alias.
+The following examples utilize this alias.

 #### Pomodorro Show